 "The dispensation of the gospel of Abraham" (Doctrine and Covenants 110:12) signifies the dispensation of the gospel of Jesus Christ revealed to Abraham, or "the dispensation of the gospel in which Abraham lived," being that measure of revelations, covenants, promises, blessings, priesthoods, keys, and privileges associated with the gospel of Jesus Christ as delivered to Abraham, Isaac, and Jacob (see Teachings of Presidents of the Church: Joseph Fielding Smith, 155).
 The messenger who brought the keys of that dispensation, with all its covenantal promises, to Joseph Smith and Oliver Cowdery bears the name Elias, the Greek transcription of Hebrew Eliyahu or Elijah.

 Why Elias?
-Why don't we use one name for both messengers?
+Why don't we today use one name, per the original Hebrew, for both messengers?
 Because the message, the revelation or bestowal, builds from one degree to another--even to the fulness.
 The keys of the sealing power, brought by the Elijah of 2nd Kings and Malachi embrace the fulness of the Priesthood.
 The Abrahamic Elias is a First Elijah whose commission of revelation and keys comes to a fulness with the coming of the Second Elijah.
 Covenantal Proffer and Covenantal Promise precede Covenantal Sealing.
 Baptism and Confirmation show a similar gospel pairing (See Elder David A. Bednar, "Clean Hands and a Pure Heart," Conference Report, October 2007, for discussion of the "dual requirements" of the "twofold blessing").

 A Prophetic Priority